agorf/jot/README.md

 Hook scripts: `$JOT_HOOKS/pre-list`, `$JOT_HOOKS/post-list`

-List all not files in ascending date order (most recent, last)
+List all note files in ascending date order (most recent, last)

 For each file, the following is displayed: